 Making this plum jam was a few hours of pure contentment.
 Most of the time, I am writing posts that involve assignments or targeted keywords.
 Blogging is as much of a business and science as it is creative.
 Usually, I am at my computer working all day, and it’s not as often that I get to create freely!

 When Greg’s uncle offered me a bucket of wild plums he had picked from trees on the ranch, I eagerly accepted.
+This time of year, it’s perfect to make delicious plum jam and other homemade jams.
 Then I thought, oh no, what have I got myself into?
 I don’t have time to make jam…

 I hope that regardless if you make this plum jam, you read this and take some time to do something you truly enjoy this week.
 I hope you’ll find some stillness in your day to appreciate the moment.